Simon Faghel-Soubeyrand, PhD

 How does deep sleep reshape our memories?
 Our new study shows that slow-wave sleep (SWS) reorganises episodic memory networks, shifting recall from the parietal cortex to the anterior temporal lobe (ATL).

-Read preprint
+Read paper

 Visual-Semantic Brain Abilities